mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 # Fabric TDM Library

-The TDM Library contains all the utilities required to implement a TDM project and to run TDM execution processes.
+The TDM Library has all the utilities required to implement a TDM project and to run TDM execution processes.
 It holds the following:

 - [Shared Objects](#tdm-library---shared-objects).
 - [TDM LU](#tdm-lu).